General Information

 Q: Is the program paid?

 A: Yes.
-In Summer 2025, EI Fellows will receive an $8,000 stipend for full-time participation during the summer.
-Please note that stipend eligibility, processing time, and disbursement timeline are determined by the University’s Financial Aid Office
+EI Fellows will receive $8,500 as a stipend payment for full-time participation during the summer.
+Please note that final stipend eligibility, processing time, and disbursement timeline are determined by the University’s Financial Aid Office.

 Q: Where will the program take place?

-A: The program will take place on campus at Stanford (exact location to be confirmed in Spring 2025).
+A: The program will take place on campus at Stanford.
 Fellows should expect to report for in person work five days a week for the duration of the boot camp (first couple of weeks of Summer Quarter), and report for in person work a minimum of three days a week for the remaining duration of Summer Quarter or as determined in agreement with your faculty mentor during the project period.

 Q: Why did this fellowship program get started at Stanford University?

 A: The Summer Research Fellowship for Educational Impact, situated within the Stanford Accelerator for Learning and the SCALE Initiative, is designed to meaningfully engage undergraduate students in rigorous quantitative research that examines critical issues in education.
 It will align Fellows with one of a wide array of faculty-led projects that resonate with their interests and academic backgrounds, taking a deeply interdisciplinary approach to addressing issues in education, particularly around equity.
 The fellowship will establish a pipeline of talent in academic research, as students connect with faculty members through the program and develop the skills needed to contribute to research.
 Ideally, students will find opportunities to collaborate on studies beyond the summer period.
-The idea of this fellowship was initially conceived and approved in spring 2024 with a target launch date of summer 2025.
-We will soon begin recruiting our first cohort Educational Impact (EI) Fellows to kick off our inaugural year.
+The idea of this fellowship was initially conceived and approved in spring 2024, and we recruited our inaugural cohort of Educational Impact (EI) Fellows in summer 2025.

 The fellowship seeks to bridge the gap that exists between conceptual understanding of research and direct contribution to research alongside a collaborative team.
 Many undergraduates lack pathways to participate in rigorous, hands-on research early in their academic careers, especially without prior experience.
 Present opportunities to engage in educational research (like the minor or honors program) require immense student-initiated time and effort, and most students are unable to take them up until halfway through their junior year.
 Individual faculty can take on students, but are expected to fill the knowledge or skill gap themselves when they take on students; the alternative is to select students based on prior experience, which essentially excludes students interested in research but do not have the means to gain the knowledge or skills needed to get their foot in the door.
 By engaging students early on in their undergraduate careers, the fellowship aims to reduce these entry barriers to research for both students and faculty.